DennisFeldbusch/CTFs/README.md

 # Overview

-* THis is a repository where I store CTF-Challenges and the wrieups
+* This is a repository where I store CTF-Challenges and the wrieups